ubernostrum/django-flashpolicies/docs/policies.rst

          this module <metapolicy-constants>`.
       :rtype: :data:`None`
-      :raises TypeError: when `permitted` is not one of the accceptable metapolicy values from the Adobe cross-domain policy specification.
+      :raises TypeError: when `permitted` is not one of the acceptable metapolicy values from the Adobe cross-domain policy specification.